djhmateer/djhmateer.github.io/_posts/2020-01-10-External Authentication in ASP.NET Core 3.1.md

 ---
 layout: post
 title: External Authentication in ASP.NET Core 3.1 ie Google social login
-description:
+description: Using Google social login with ASP.NET Core 3.1 - not fully implemented.
-menu: review
+#menu: review
 categories: Auth BrokenLinkChecker
 published: true
-comments: false
+comments: true
-sitemap: false
+sitemap: true
 image: /assets/2019-11-13/3.jpg
 ---

+## Update 21st Oct 2020

+I ended up not implementing this opting for [Cookie based Authentication](/2020/10/21/cookie-authentication-in-asp.net-core-3.1) only.
+Implemented well, this is much better for my use case.

+## Intro

 Lets patch in Google social login into an ASP.NET Core 3.1 Web Application.
-[This follows on from my previous article on straight up Authentication and Authorisation using username and password](/2020/01/25/Authentication-and-Authorisation-in-ASP.NET-Core-3.1) and I've found it harder that it should be IMHO.
+[This follows on from my previous article on straight up Authentication and Authorisation using username and password](/2020/01/09/Authentication-and-Authorisation-in-ASP.NET-Core-3.1) and I've found it harder that it should be IMHO.

 ## External Authentication Provider - Google